 Support the ADD SOY Act for Healthier School Meals Addressing Digestive Distress in Stomachs of Our Youth (ADD SOY) Act (H.R.
-1619)
+1619/S. 2943)

-The ADD SOY Act is a bipartisan initiative that calls for a much-needed change in our public-school lunchrooms.
 This legislation, championed by Reps.
-Troy A Carter (D-LA) and Nancy Mace (R-SC), tackles the outdated milk mandates in our schools and aims to provide our children with more inclusive and nutritious meal options.
+Troy A Carter, D-La., and Nancy Mace, R-S.C., and Senators John Fetterman, D-Pa., and John Kennedy, R-La., tackles the outdated milk mandates in our schools and aims to provide our children with more inclusive and nutritious meal options.